Infinite presentability of groups and condensation: Geometric invariant and metabelian condensation groups

 Let $G$ be a group and $\pi \colon G \epi \Z$ an epimorphism.
 We say that $\pi$ \emph{splits over a subgroup $U \subset G$} if there exists an element $t \in G$ and a subgroup $B \subseteq \ker \pi$ which contains both $U$ and $V = tUt^{-1}$, all in such a way that $G$ is canonically isomorphic to the HNN-extension $\HNN(B, \tau \colon U \iso V)$ with vertex group $B$, edge group $U$ and end point map $\tau$ given by conjugation by $t$.
 Notice that $t$ plays the r\^ole of the stable letter.
 If $U\neq B\neq V$, we say that the splitting is {\em non-ascending}.

 We are interested in the condition that $\pi$ splits over a \emph{finitely generated} subgroup.

-An old result which is relevant in this context is Theorem A of \cite{BiSt78}; it asserts: \emph{If $G$ is finitely presented then every epimorphism $\pi \colon G \epi \Z$ splits over a finitely generated subgroup}.
+An old result which is relevant in this context is Theorem A of \cite{BiSt78}; it asserts: \emph{If $G$ is finitely presentable then every epimorphism $\pi \colon G \epi \Z$ splits over a finitely generated subgroup}.
 We refine this old result to the following structure theorem: \begin{theorem} Let $G$ be a finitely generated group and $\pi \colon G \epi \Z$ an epimorphism.
-Then \begin{enumerate}[(i)] \item either $\pi$ splits over a finitely generated subgroup, \item or $G$ is an inductive limit of a sequence of epimorphisms of finitely generated groups $G_n \epi G_{n+1}$ ($n \in \N$) with the following features: \begin{itemize} \item the kernels of the limiting maps $\lambda_n \colon G_n \epi G$ are free of infinite rank, and \item the epimorphisms $\pi \circ \lambda_n \colon G_n \epi \Z$ split over a compatible sequence of finitely generated subgroups and have compatible stable letters. \end{itemize} \end{enumerate} \end{theorem}
+Then \begin{enumerate}[(a)] \item either $\pi$ splits over a finitely generated subgroup, \item or $G$ is an inductive limit of a sequence of epimorphisms of finitely generated groups $G_n \epi G_{n+1}$ ($n\ge 0$) with the following features: \begin{itemize} \item the kernels of the limiting maps $\lambda_n \colon G_n \epi G$ are free of infinite rank, and \item the epimorphisms $\pi \circ \lambda_n \colon G_n \epi \Z$ split over a compatible sequence of finitely generated subgroups, and have compatible stable letters.
+Moreover, the vertex groups are isomorphic to finitely generated subgroups of $\textnormal{Ker}(\pi)$. \end{itemize} \end{enumerate} \end{theorem}

 \begin{remark} If a \emph{finitely generated} group $G$ splits over a finitely generated subgroup (either as an HNN-extension or as an amalgamated product) then the vertex groups are necessarily finitely generated, too. \end{remark}